What does a Product Manager do?

 How to become a Product Manager?

-Becoming a Product Manager involves a clear path of education and experience.
-This role requires a blend of skills in business, technology, and customer understanding.
-By following a structured approach, one can successfully transition into this rewarding career.
+Becoming a Product Manager involves a clear path of education, experience, and skill development.
+This role requires a blend of strategic thinking, technical knowledge, and leadership skills.
+By following a structured approach, professionals can position themselves for success in this dynamic field.

 Here are five essential steps to becoming a Product Manager: